<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 No, they’re not as feature-rich or bulletproof as the Badlands, but the Klim Vanguard is still a ton of glove at an attractive price point, and one of the least expensive cold-weather gloves money can buy with a real Gore-Tex liner.

-If you’ve seen our video on the ultimate adventure gear setup, you know we’re a fan of the under-the-cuff approach to keeping rain out of your adventure motorcycle gloves.
+If you’ve seen our video on the ultimate adventure gear setup, you know we’re a fan of the under-the-cuff approach to keeping rain locked out.
 So naturally, the Klim Vanguard GTX gloves get high marks from us for their low-profile gauntlet design.

 Klim also manages to fit in a surprising amount of high-quality goatskin leather all across the palm, over the knuckles, and on the more slide-prone parts of the fingers.

-Safety-wise the Klim Vanguard also gets trickle-down safety tech in the form of Poron XRD impact protection in both the knuckles and palm, which is some of the best in the business.
+Safety-wise, the Klim Vanguard gets trickle-down safety tech in the form of Poron XRD impact protection in both the knuckles and palm, which is some of the best in the business.
+The knuckles are also reinforced with a structured rubber-over-foam design.

 And because no winter glove is complete without insulation, Klim included the same 60G Thinsulate liner from the Badlands Pro in this affordable package, so it’s truly prepared for epic trips like our Patagonia Experience tour.